hlplab/JSEXP/README.md

 allow you to pull/push the most recent updates of this package while continuing to develop your experiment-specific code.
 When you clone a project that contains a submodule, remember that you need to also clone the submodule (by default the submodule folder will be cloned but not its content).
 Use ```git clone --recurse-submodules https://github.com/chaconinc/MainProject``` during the cloning to also automatically clone all submodules contained in the project.
+Once cloned, you can update all submodules in your project by using ```git submodule update --remote```.